osteele/p5-server/README.md

 - This code hasn't been tested on Windows.
 - Generated sketches require an internet connection the first time you run the server on a machine.
 Sketches load the p5.js and other libraries from a content delivery network (“CDN”).
-These libraries are cached (in `~/.cache/p5-server`), so that reloading a page or running other sketches that use the same (or no) libraries does not require additional internet access.
+These libraries are cached on disk, so that reloading a page or running other sketches that use the same libraries does not require additional internet access.
+Run `p5 proxy-cache path` to display the platform-specific cache directory.
-- This code hasn't been tested with [instance-mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode) sketches.
+- Support for
+  [instance-mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode)
+  sketches is limited to recognizing the common `new p5(callback)` form.
 - Automatic library inclusion hasn't been tested with sketches that are written as [modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).